jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When a regular person rose himself up with hard work and innovation, a royal felt justified to take ownership of his work and spend the rewards as he wanted.

 The nobles thus became fallen heroes.
-And sadly, this story of fallen kings is repeating itself in our modern times as well.
-Our antagonists are also fallen, heroes.
+And sadly, this story of fallen kings is repeating itself in our modern times.
+Our antagonists are also heroes fallen from grace.

 ## Fallen Heroes

-It's important to note, while Rousseau's followers throughout the world were politically free, they were economically desperate.
-Hunger, disease, unemployment, illiteracy were frequent.
+It's important to note, while Rousseau's followers were politically free, they were economically desperate.
+Hunger, disease, unemployment, illiteracy were frequent after the American, French, and following revolutions.
 Rousseau's time was basically one of "economic anarchy."
 This was when red/blue philosophies were born.
 Their writers like Edmund Burke and John Stuart Mill wanted political liberation from kings.

-Still, they were also obsessed with economic growth to bring the people up from poverty.
+But they were also obsessed with economic growth to bring the people up from poverty.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_ Here's a tidbit of an Industrial Revolution business magnate [George Westinghouse](https://en.wikipedia.org/wiki/George_Westinghouse).
+_ Here's a tidbit of an Industrial Revolution business magnate George Westinghouse.
 Among his inventions was the air brake, fridge, and electric generator.
-Westinghouse's massive company helped conquer economic anarchy._
+Westinghouse's massive company helped conquer economic anarchy.
+Credit: [Business Casual](https://www.youtube.com/watch?v=8tuXdlGBbcg)._

 Society loved the original kings for winning the "King's Peace".
 Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
 These heroes said follow me, recognize my property rights, work (hard as hell) for my company, and we'll all be better off.